ckmahoney/raudio/README.md

 Some code writes audio files to the `audio/music` directory.
 This is for original (new) music!

-As an example application for this synthesizer, here is a video with four hours of music rendered in a "Baroque" style.
+An example application for this synthesizer, here is a video with four hours of music rendered in a "Baroque" style.

 https://www.youtube.com/watch?v=mFipUHqXrw0